 The list of available activities in which visitors to Iceland can participate is truly eclectic, having widened massively over the last ten years.
 Today, with the aid of customizable tour packages, visitors can sculpt the exact type of holiday experience they want.
 Relaxing, educational, or action-packed?
 The choice is yours.

-Sightseeing is, without doubt, the most popular activity here; all it requires is a vehicle and a sense of direction.
-Iceland’s natural features are so overwhelmingly picturesque that certain routes, such as the Golden Circle and the Diamond Circle, have become famed for both their accessibility and the quality of their attractions.
+Sightseeing is, without a doubt, the most popular activity here.
+All it requires is a vehicle and a sense of direction.
+Iceland’s natural wonders are so overwhelmingly picturesque that certain routes, such as the Golden Circle and the Diamond Circle, have become famed for their accessibility and the quality of their attractions.

-You can undertake sightseeing routes independently or with a certified tour operator.
+You can undertake sightseeing routes independently on self-drive tours or with a certified tour operator.
 The latter option is best for those travelers who wish to avoid driving and would like to gain more in-depth education on Iceland’s natural geography.

 Besides seeing and visiting the natural attractions, travelers can participate in numerous thrilling activities: ATV riding, horseback riding, glacier hiking, ice-caving, scuba diving, helicopter sightseeing, surfing, whale watching, hiking… the list goes on and on.

-When one thinks of Iceland, one can’t help but envision sweeping glaciers (albeit, with unpronounceable names—again, Eyjafjallajökull, anyone?), cascading waterfalls, rugged coastlines, lush highlands and snow-capped mountains.
+When one thinks of Iceland, one can’t help but envision sweeping glaciers, cascading waterfalls, rugged coastlines, lush highlands, and snow-capped mountains.
 Visitors relate to the country’s stunning, dramatic and ancient nature, which provides an experience of connection and tranquillity not often found elsewhere.

 Consider the appeal of specific attractions.
-Vatnajökull National Park, for instance, with its sweeping dark hillsides and slithering glacier tongues, as well as the presence of Iceland’s “Crown Jewel,” the iceberg-filled Jökulsárlón lagoon, makes for a must-see destination in its own right.
+Vatnajokull National Park, for instance, its sweeping dark hillsides and slithering glacier tongues, as well as the presence of Iceland’s “Crown Jewel,” the iceberg-filled Jokulsarlon lagoon, makes for a must-see destination in its own right.

-The same goes for such attractions as Dettifoss, Europe’s most powerful waterfall, and Þingvellir National Park, one of the only places on the planet where it is possible to see both the Eurasian and North American tectonic plates standing exposed from the earth.
+The same goes for such attractions as Dettifoss waterfall, Europe’s most powerful waterfall, and Thingvellir National Park, one of the only places on the planet where it’s possible to see both the Eurasian and North American tectonic plates standing exposed from the earth.

-Aside from Iceland’s natural features, there are a wealth of swimming pools, spas and sports complexes to choose from, as well as numerous museums, art galleries and theatre spaces.
-The capital city, Reykjavík, also boasts some incredible landmarks, from the glassy Harpa Concert Hall to the architecturally magnificent Hallgrímskirkja church.
+Aside from Iceland’s natural features, there are many swimming pools, spas, and sports complexes to choose from.
+These heated swimming pools are open all year round.
+There are also several museums, art galleries, and theatre spaces.
+The capital city, Reykjavik, also boasts some incredible landmarks, from the glassy Harpa Concert Hall to the architecturally magnificent Hallgrimskirkja church.

 But what of the Icelandic people themselves?
 Who are these shark-eating Vikings that call this island home?
-Why are there so few of them, and how did they become so skillful at football?
+Why are there so few of them, and how did they become so good at football?

 All these questions and more are a part of the Icelandic mystique.
-Icelanders are proud and adventurous, capable of hurdling enormous and progressive steps in education, gender and LGBTQ+ rights, music, literature, renewable energy and, now, even sport.
+Icelanders are proud and adventurous, capable of making enormous progressive steps in education, gender, LGBTQI+ rights, music, literature, renewable energy, and sports.

-Icelanders “officially” came into existence on 17 June 1944, after the country became independent from the Danish monarchy following Germany’s invasion of Denmark.
-It was then that the Republic of Iceland was born, though there had been settlers living on the island since as early as 870 AD.
+Iceland officially came into existence on June 17th, 1944, after the country became independent from the Danish monarchy following Germany’s invasion of Denmark.
+It was then that the Republic of Iceland was born, although there had been settlers living on the island since as early as 870 AD.

-These seafaring people were primarily from West Norway.
-The majority of the others were of Celtic origin, mainly from Ireland and the eastern coasts of Scotland, and usually brought here as slaves.
+These seafaring people were primarily from West Norway, although many others were of Celtic origin, mainly from Ireland and Scotland, most of whom arrived as slaves.

-Today, contemporary Icelanders pride themselves as creative and intelligent members of modern democracy.
+Today, contemporary Icelanders pride themselves as creative and intelligent members of modern society.
 Equal rights are at the forefront of politics, and the population is enthusiastic in its political activism.
-So too are they in the field of the arts; every night in the country’s cities, towns, and villages, live exhibitions of music, poetry, and artwork are readily held for a thirsty populace.
+So too are they in the field of the arts; many nights in the country’s cities, towns, and villages, live exhibitions of music, poetry, and artwork are readily held for a thirsty populace.